jafablog/jafablog.github.io/content/_index.md

-# Just Another F'in Auckland FC fan site
+# Welcome

+Eventually this will host some fan content for Auckland FC.
+Probably some stats, opinions, etc